In this issue, we talk about the following:

 How To Learn SQL?

 Structured Query Language (SQL) is a domain-specific language used in programming and designed to manage data held in relational database management systems for many years.
 It was developed at IBM in the early 1970s.
-As relational databases are still very much prevalent, the need to use them is still present for any developer.
+As relational databases are still very prevalent, the need to use them is still present for any developer.

 So, the question is how to learn SQL.
 Here are some (free) resources that I can recommend: